-to embark on a study of its routes and operations to see what adjustments should be considered to improve efficiency.
+KRT is in the process of completing a Comprehensive Operational Analysis of their public transportation system to see what improvements should be considered to increase Efficiency and embrace new "transit technologies".
 While that will focus on the short range, the City should work with KRT to help integrate the future development and redevelopment pattern in a way to make transit a viable option in the future.